tinco/nanc/README.md

   - No header files
   - Some sort of hygienic macro to replace preprocessor
   - Pointer asterisk on the type side
-  - No dangling if body
+  - No dangling if/while/for body
+  - Explicit switch fall-through with `continue`
   - Optional semicolons on ends of statements

 Languages to take lessons from: